2sek/homeserver-docker/README.md

     > :warning: Take special note of the Traefik and Homepage configuration files!

 3. Tailor the configurations and docker-compose files to your needs.
-4. Start your services separately with the command `docker compose up -d` or, use either `./restart.sh` or `./restart.ps1`.
+4. Start your services separately with the command `docker compose up -d` or, use either `./homeserver.sh` or `./homeserver.ps1` (not really well maintained).
     > :warning: Some applications may setup their startup configuration as *root*.
 It might be required to manually set ownership of these files to your user after the first service start in the config dir (default */var/docker/applicationName*).
 5. With the default configuration, the server is now running on https://homeserver.internal.
-Each service runs on thr host `containerName.homeserver.internal`.
+Each service runs on `containerName.homeserver.internal`.

 ## Service-specific Configuration